memory usage when ssl.engine used and large data uploaded through CGI

 "memory usage when ssl.engine used and large data uploaded through CGI"

 "SSL + file upload = lots of memory"

 #6 Updated by gstrauss over 1 year ago

 Will additionally soon commit a change to use SSL_MODE_MODE_RELEASE_BUFFERS in OpenSSL >= 1.0.0 to potentially reduce memory footprint of idle SSL connections.

 If memory usage with SSL is still an issue for some embedded systems, please reopen this ticket or create a new ticket. #1265 suggests disabling SSL read ahead to trade off reduced memory usage for additional CPU usage.
 Would be a one line patch to change network.c call to SSL_CTX_set_default_read_ahead().
 If there was a demonstrable need where this is the solution, we might make enabling/disabling SSL read ahead into a configuration option.
 For now, lighttpd continues to enable SSL read ahead.

-#8 Updated by gstrauss about 1 year ago
+#8 Updated by gstrauss over 1 year ago

 New: asynchronous, bidirectional streaming support for request and response